-The book “Old Doll, Matriarch of Newton Plantation” by Dr. Karl Watson is published by The Barbados Museum & Historical Society.
+The book “A Kind of Right to be Idle: Old Doll, Matriarch of Newton Plantation” by Dr. Karl Watson is published by The Barbados Museum & Historical Society.
 It is on sale at the Museum shop and other good bookstores.

 Some buildings, that may have had their origin in the 1800’s are still standing and have been modernised and are used for various manufacturing industries.

 Below are a series of photographs of Newton Plantation as it is today .
-Click on the photos to see an enlarged version with a caption.
+Click on any of the photographs to see an enlarged version with a caption.

 Unfortunately the Slave Burial Ground only has a sign indicating what this area was used for.
 This is a pity.
 It should be a national park.